Watchung Reservation: Extirpated or lost species

 The bog turtle, Clemys muhlenbergi, has been classified as an endangered species in the State of New Jersey since the first state list of rare and endangered species appeared in 1971.
 There have been a number of sightings of the bog turtle in the Watchung Reservation in the vicinity of Lake Surprise.
 Potential bog turtle habitat also exists in the Blue Brook Valley.

-However, a decade later, research by Zappalorti (1989) suggested that the bog turtle had been extirpated from the Reservation due to habitat degradation.
+Research by Zappalorti suggested that the bog turtle had been extirpated from the reservation due to habitat degradation.

 Endangered blue spotted salamander

 The Army Corps of Engineers wrote in 1981:

 Blue Spotted Salamander, Ambystoma leterale, classified as an endangered species by the State of New Jersey has been recorded as having occurred in the Watchung Reservation (U.S. Fish & Wildlife Service, 1977).
-There is some uncertainty as to whether the Blue Spotted Salamander still exists in the Reservation.
+There is some uncertainty as to whether the Blue Spotted Salamander still exists in the reservation.
 Baird (1955) did not report finding any during his survey.
 Zappalorti (1978) also did not find any, but reports sightings in 1979.